 You also have the right to prohibit or limit disclosure of your Personally Identifiable Information for “mailing list” or other purposes as described above in this notice.
 You may contact us online at firstname.lastname@example.org, or at the mailing address located on your billing statement to restrict such disclosures.
 Please include your name, address and account number when contacting us for this purpose.

 We also offer you the choice as to whether you wish to opt-out of receiving targeted third party advertising/promotional messages.
 To opt-out, utilizing the email address associated with your Suddenlink Internet account, please email email@example.com with the subject line "OPT-OUT" and in the body of the email, please include the account holder’s name, account number, and billing address.

 Please note, your opt-out preferences may not take effect immediately and do not retroactively apply to existing advertising/promotional messages or campaigns.

 Suddenlink may retain Personally Identifiable Information and other information in its regular business records while you are a subscriber and for a period of time after you are no longer a subscriber until such information is no longer needed for any business, tax or legal purpose.

 How We Secure Your Information

 We protect against the loss, misuse and alteration of the Personally Identifiable Information we collect through the use of appropriate administrative, technical and physical safeguards.
 Our servers are protected by reasonable physical and electronic security measures, and we use encryption wherever required or if we feel it is otherwise warranted.
-However, we cannot guarantee that these practices will prevent every unauthorized attempt to access, use, or disclose personally identifiable information.
+However, we cannot guarantee that these practices will prevent every unauthorized attempt to access, use, or disclose Personally Identifiable Information or Non-PII.

 Your Enforcement Rights